jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## My file gets messed up

-This is most likely related to the two following variables being set together `latex-workshop.latex.autoBuild.onTexChange.enabled: true` and `editor.formatOnSave: true`.
+This is most likely related to the two following variables being set together `latex-workshop.latex.autoBuild.run: "onFileChange"` and `editor.formatOnSave: true`.

-Formatting a .tex file actually changes it on the disk and then if `latex-workshop.latex.autoBuild.onTexChange.enabled` is true it saves the file and triggers a build.
+Formatting a .tex file actually changes it on the disk and then if `latex-workshop.latex.autoBuild.run` is `"onFileChange"` it saves the file and triggers a build.
 You will get two formatting processes running together and using the same temporary file.
 Hence, the mess you see in your file.

 ## Large bibtex files are ignored